virtualritz/russimp/README.md

 # russimp ![russimp](https://github.com/jkvargas/russimp/workflows/russimp/badge.svg?branch=master) [![Crates.io](https://img.shields.io/crates/v/russimp.svg)](https://crates.io/crates/russimp)

-Rust bindings for Assimp (https://github.com/assimp/assimp)
+High level Rust bindings for [`assimp`](https://github.com/assimp/assimp).

 # Overview

-Russimp is a library for talking to the assimp library which enables you to read 3d models in different formats to a common structure.
+Russimp is a high level wrapper around the `assimp` library.
+This is the Swiss army knife of polygonal 3D geometry import (and partly export).
+All supported formats are read into the same data structure.

-These bindings are based on assimp v5.0.1.
+The bindings are based on `assimp` `5.0.1`.

 ## Helping

 You are very welcome to help with development, adding a feature, fixing a problem or just refactoring.

-Try to do it with tests =)
+When making a PR try to add some tests. =)

-We need help to compile it on windows and on mac.
+We also need help to make sure the build works as expected on Windows.

 ## Testing

-To test the api on your local machine you will need to have the environment variable GITHUB_WORKSPACE set up with the project root path.
+To test the API on your local machine you will need to have the environment variable GITHUB_WORKSPACE set up with the project root path.

 ```shell
 GITHUB_WORKSPACE=./ cargo test --verbose